swamiiyer/swamiiyer.github.io/_pages/cs451/collaboration.md

 You are not allowed to submit solutions obtained from websites such as Chegg or Course Hero, or using AI systems such as ChatGPT.

-You are not allowed to post questions about the course or about any of the assignments on any website other than our Piazza page.
+You are not allowed to post questions about the course or about any of the assignments on any website other than our Discord page.

 ### Penalties for Infractions

-If you are caught cheating on a project/exam and if it is your first offense, you will receive a 0 for that project/exam, and you will be reported to the appropriate department official.
+If you are caught cheating on an assignment/exam and if it is your first offense, you will receive a 0 for that assignment/exam, and you will be reported to the appropriate department official.
 If you repeat this behavior and are caught again, you will receive an F for the course and you will be reported to the appropriate university personnel.